Statistics

 Birthdays

-Camilla Power will be 48 - 6 credits, including Receptionist/Mademoiselle in Dark Eyes: 4(BF)
+Camilla Power was 48 - 6 credits, including Receptionist/Mademoiselle in Dark Eyes: 4(BF)

 Camilla Power is an Irish-born English actress.